 In 2019, an experiment was initiated at a gin (Gin A) in the Texas High Plains to evaluate the durability of experimental wrap materials for round cotton modules.
 The performance of those wrap materials will not be discussed in this paper.
 Approximately 10 growers that harvest their cotton with John Deere CS690 round module building cotton strippers agreed to participate in the experiment.
 The experimental wrap materials, differentiated by wrap color (pink, green, and blue), were distributed to the cooperating growers in equal proportions.
 Additional round modules with pink and yellow wrap that were not part of the experiment were also processed by Gin A in 2019.
 Gin A processes cotton from both rectangular "conventional" modules and round modules.
 Before ginning, all modules were loaded from the gin yard onto a chain-bed type module truck and placed on the module feeder.
 Round modules were stored flat-end to flat-end ("sausage style") and were loaded onto the module truck in the same orientation.
 The round modules were "flipped" as they came off the module truck so that they stood upright on one flat face as they moved down the module feeder bed.
-Workers cut the module wrap on both sides of the module to help hold the cotton together as it moved along the feeder bed.
+Workers cut the module wrap on both sides of the module as it moved off the truck, leaving about one third of the module length of uncut wrap at the top of the module to help hold the cotton together as it moved along the feeder bed.
 The wrap was finally cut and completely removed from each round module as the cotton reached the tall side walls of the feeder which begin at approximately half the length of the feeder bed.

-The system installed on the module feeder at Gin A in 2019 consisted of thee independent sub-systems that provided data on:
+The system installed on the module feeder at Gin A in 2019 consisted of three independent sub-systems that provided data on: